wbond/oscrypto/readme.md

 For modern cryptography not tied to an existing system, please see the [Modern Cryptography](docs/readme.md#learning) section of the docs.

-*Please note that this library does not provide TLS or SSL functionality.*
-Additionally, modern block modes such as CTR and GCM are not currently implemented.
-CTR mode could be added, but GCM mode does not exist in OpenSSL 0.9.8.
+*Please note that this library does not inlcude modern block modes such as CTR and GCM due to lack of support from both OS X and OpenSSL 0.9.8.*

 *oscrypto* is part of the modularcrypto family of Python packages: